 The first semester of this course focuses on completing the grammar and vocabulary study needed to read authentic Latin.
 Students also reinforce translation skills by composing sentences in Latin.
 The second semester continues to reinforce grammar through translating and reading Roman authors.
-Students identify grammatical structures in context, and begin to analyze the works as literature in class discussions and individual essays.
+Students identify grammatical structures in context and begin to analyze the works as literature in class discussions and individual essays.
 To that end, students also learn the necessary meters and literary devices featured in authentic literature.
-Selections include both prose and poetry from the works of Catullus, Cicero, Livy, and Vergil.
+Selections include both prose and poetry from the works of Catullus, Cicero, Livy and Vergil.
 In general, this course addresses the history and culture of the late Republican period.
 The study of derivation and word origin remains a point of emphasis.
 In the final quarter, students explore the works of Vergil and Caesar.
-Students are expected to read works of increasing difficulty and lengths.
-The study of derivation and word origin remains a central emphasis.
+Students are expected to read works of increasing difficulty and length.
 Students are expected to attend the Virginia Junior Classical League Latin Convention in the fall and take the National Latin Exam in the spring to benchmark their progress against national standards and diverse programs across the country.
 Students may take this course with departmental approval.
 (Full year, 1 credit)